S81D/ANNIE_standalone/MCMC_reco/README.md

 The main algorithm takes information extracted from .ROOT files produced using Tools in ToolAnalysis and performs an affine invariant Markov-Chain Monte Carlo (MCMC) ensembler sampler to reconstruct the most likely vertex position in (x,y,z,ct).

 Hit filtering is done prior to ensure the hits fed into MCMC are reflective of a single interaction vertex.
 Only hit timing is utilized.
-Eventually a charge-based likelihood can be folded in, which is more relevant for higher energy events (> 30 MeV).
+Eventually a charge-based likelihood can be folded in, which is more relevant for higher energy events.

 ## Likelihood maximization with MCMC